-To claim the concession, you will need to submit a Non-Mains Energy Concession Form to the Department of Human Services.
+To claim the concession in Victoria, you will need to submit a Non-Mains Energy Concession Form to the Department of Human Services.
 The form can be obtained from the Department’s website: www.dhs.vic.gov.au

 Finding it difficult to stay on top of your bills?

-OC Energy operates a Hardship Program to support our customers through difficult times.
-'Hardship' is a circumstance that a customer may face when they have the intention, but not the capacity, to make a payment within the timeframe required.
+OC Energy operates a Hardship Program to support you through difficult times.
+'Hardship' is a circumstance that a customer may face when they have the intention, but not the capacity, to make a payment within the time frame required.
 In other words, our Hardship Program is designed to assist customers who want to pay their energy bills, but for whatever reasons, are unable to.

 No Contact List